 Do betta fish shed their scales?
 Yes and betta shedding scales are completely normal.
 Generally every fish shed scales during one session to obtain new skin.
 It allows betta fish to protect its body from seasonal temperature changes.
 This is a natural decaying process, so you should not worry about it.
 But there are other reasons you may need to consider.

-Why betta fish shed their scales?
+Why do betta fish shed their scales?

-There are various reasons why betta fish would shed their skin.
-One of the common reasons is replacing the old scale with the new one.
-It would be best to closely observe whether the old scale is getting replaced with a new one.
+There are various reasons why betta fish would shed scales.
+One of the common reasons is replacing the old scales with the new one.
+It would be best to closely observe bettas whether the old scales are getting replaced with a new one.
 If that’s the case, then it is a part of their normal process.
 Another way of looking at this problem is to look for a bacterial infection or fungal infection on bettas.
 Ensure that the water temperature is at least 76 degrees Fahrenheit.
 If the temperature is high bettas will lose scales.

-Damage by heater (Burned)
+Damage by a heater (Burned)

-It is common to use aquarium heater with betta fish.
-It comes with a protective sleeve included with the heater.
+It is common to use an aquarium heater with betta fish.
+The heater comes with a protective sleeve.
 This is done to prevent the fish from being burned by the aquarium heater.
 However, it is possible that the protective sleeve will become damaged or could slip off completely.
 When this occurs, it can burn the flesh of the betta when contacted.

 But it is quite rare for a fish to get burned by an aquarium heater, but it does happen from time to time.
-The most common cause of a burn is a betta fish becoming trapped between the aquarium glass and the heater element.
+The most common cause of a burn is a betta becoming trapped between the aquarium glass and the heater element.
 A burn caused by an aquarium heater is rare, but when it does occur.
 If the burn is severe enough, the fish will either shed scales or die because of the wound formed by the burn.
 Therefore, you need to check if your heater is intact.

 How To Treat Heater Burn

-1.Using salt to cure the burn – This will prevent secondary infection on fish
+- Using salt to cure the burn on betta fish– This will prevent secondary infection on fish

-However, if the cut appears to be too deep and is keeping the fish from swimming or moving, it is preferable to let the fish die rather than attempt to save it.
+However, if the cut appears to be too deep and is keeping the betta from swimming or moving, it is preferable to let the fish die rather than attempt to save it.
 The wound will initially worsen with each passing day, and the fish will eventually succumb to its injuries.
 If, on the other hand, you look at the burn wound and the fish is swimming and moving normally, it might be worth trying the treatment described above.
 It is best to treat betta burn as soon as it occurs to avoid secondary infection.

 How to avoid Heater Burn